browserengineering/book/book/animations.md

 [stacking-context]:  https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context

-*Atomic effects*: Our browser currently uses a simplistic algorithm for building the draw list which doesn't handle nested, composited visual effects correctly, especially when there are overlapping elements on the page.
-Fix this.
-You can still walk up the display list from each composited layer, but you'll need to avoid making two clones of the same visual effect node.
-You should end up with the following draw display list for
-[this example][nested-op], with one (probably internal-to-Skia) render surface:[^see-render-surface]

-     DrawCompositedLayer()
-     Blend(alpha=0.999)
-       DrawCompositedLayer()
-       Blend(alpha=0.5)
-         DrawCompositedLayer()

-[^see-render-surface]: See the Go Further block about render surfaces for more information.

 *Animated scrolling*: Real browsers have many kinds of animations during scroll.
 For example, pressing the down key or the down-arrow in a scrollbar causes a pleasant animated scroll, rather than the immediate scroll our browser current